BlendyFi/.github/profile/README.md

 ## Known Issues 🛠️

 - **MetaMask Failed Login**: On Brave, MetaMask does not work seamlessly.
 Use Google Chrome or Mozilla Firefox instead.
-- **Supply, Borrow, Repay, Withdraw not working on Dashboard**: This is most likely an oracle issue, you'd have to try again after some time or click on the button multiple times until the transaction confirmation pops up.
+- **Supply, Borrow, Repay, Withdraw not working on Dashboard**: This is most likely an RPC issue, you'd have to try again after some time or click on the button multiple times until the transaction confirmation pops up.